AuraMage11/modular-ability-system/README.md

 end

 function BaseAbility:Activate()
-	warn(self.Name .. " is missing an activation method.")
+	warn(self.Name .. " has no activation function.")
 end

 function BaseAbility:Use()